Abstraction–filtration–comparison test: Comparison

 the importance of the copied portion with respect to the entire program.

-Acceptance and Use of AFC
+Acceptance and use

 Following the Altai case, the AFC method has been widely adopted.
 Since 1992, every court to deal with the issue of determining substantial similarity in the non-literal aspects of computer programs has chosen the AFC method over the Whelan method.
+Extension of AFC to other (non-computer program) areas of copyright law has been slow, however.
 The analysis of the filtration step has been endorsed by courts in Canada and France.
 In the UK, the AFC test has the dubious honor of being endorsed and disapproved in successive cases.
 Current English law does not follow the AFC test laid out in Altai.